TSCN Converter

 FAQ

-If you want to convert TSCN file to JS, TS, PY, JAVA, CPP, C, CS, PHP, RB, GO, RS or SWIFT, you can use Godot Engine or similar software from the "Game Scene Description" category.
+If you want to convert TSCN file to JS, TS, PY, JAVA, CPP, C, CS, PHP, RB, GO, RS or SWIFT, you can use Godot Engine or similar software from the "Game Scene Storage" category.
 In the File menu, look for Save As… or Export….

 The TSCN Converter Story